Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

     - The odd numbered CEC manages the CMM serial console for chassis 1, 3, 5, 7 on TCP port numbers 50000-50003 respectively.
     - If using the script shown in the example to connect to the CMM console, type `exit` to return to the CMM login prompt and enter ctrl-c to close the console connection.

-11. Repeat this procedure for the other CEC in the cabinet.
-HPE Cray EX2000 cabinets (Hill) have a single CEC.
+11. Perform this procedure for each CEC in all system cabinets.

+    HPE Cray EX2000 cabinets (Hill) have a single CEC per cabinet.